 What kind of online community should I build?

 Match it to what your audience does.
 If they want to talk, build discussion; if they ask questions, build Q&A; if they share work, build a media community; if they trade services, build a marketplace.
-Each type has its own guide linked above.
+Each type has its own guide linked in the community types table above.

 How many members do I need to start?